MarcinOrlowski/laravel-api-response-builder/README.md

     }

  Nice and easy!
 And yes, `message` can be easily customized!
-Also there're **much, much more** you can do with rich `ResponseBuilder`'s API.
-See [library documentation](docs/docs.md) for details and usage examples!
+Also there're **much, much more** you can do with rich `ResponseBuilder` API.
+See [library documentation](docs/docs.md) for details and more examples!

 ----